-In this 12 June 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on proper reliance on experts, the evil of immanuel kant, responding to expressions of hatred for work, the morality of exploiting flaws in government lotteries, appropriating insulting terms, dismissing arguments with pejorative language, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 12 June 2011, I answered questions on proper reliance on experts, the evil of immanuel kant, responding to expressions of hatred for work, the morality of exploiting flaws in government lotteries, appropriating insulting terms, dismissing arguments with pejorative language, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I've working on upgrades to the webcast, getting my health in order, and reading the wonderfully absorbing dystopia The Hunger Games.